 The Laker offense, which averaged 38.4 points, 457.5 total yards and 285.5 passing yards per game, ranked among the national leaders in virtually every category.
 Senior RB Kirk Spencer rushed for 1,185 yards and 13 TDs, while junior WR Matt Williams hauled in 72 passes for 1,357 yards and 17 TDs en route to earning all-america plaudits.
 Redshirt freshman QB Bart Williams passed for GVSU single-season record 4,206 yards and 45 TDs, while Jim Walsh and Brandon Revenberg anchored the offensive line.
 Gene Upshaw Award winner and consensus all-american, Matt Judon, led the defense with a national leading 21 QB sacks and 23.5 TFL.
 Junior linebacker Marquez Gollman earned all-america honors with 117 tackles and three picks, while fellow junior LB David Talley recorded a team-high 128 tackles.

 Grand Valley State was decimated by injuries on the defensive side of the ball in 2012.
-Offensively, the Lakers led the GLIAC in scoring in 2012 despite missing a number of key performres that were lost to season-ending injuries early in the season.
+Offensively, the Lakers led the GLIAC in scoring despite missing a number of key performers that were lost to season-ending injuries early in the campaign.

 Mitchell set a Grand Valley State record for most wins in a season for a first-year football coach (11) in 2010, guiding GVSU to a 10-1 regular season mark and a victory over Colorado Mines in an NCAA DII First-Round playoff game.
 The Laker defense held five opponents to 10 points or less, while the Laker offense scored 35 points or more nine times.